Experts Agree & Experience Shows: Rent Control Doesn’t Work!

 We Need More Housing, Not More Failed Policies

-Politicians are trying to bring Rent Control to Boston.
-Rent Stabilization is Rent Control
+Politicians are trying to bring Rent Control to Medford.
+Rent Stabilization is Rent Control.

 Academic research and experience show that rent control doesn’t work.